-When used effectively, Reddit is an extremely effective short term marketing option that should supplement other, long term marketing efforts.
-Using Reddit as a place to promote content can equate to a huge increase in traffic in as short a time period as an hour or two - or as long a day or two when done correctly.
+When used effectively, Reddit is an extremely impressive short term marketing option that should supplement long term efforts.
+Using Reddit as a place to promote content can equate to a notable increase in traffic in as short a time period as an hour or two - or as long as a day or two when done correctly.

 Just how much of an increase?
 They can range from 20x the normal amount of traffic for some sites if they make it to Reddit's frontpage, to thousands of visits for simply making it to the front page of a medium sized subreddit.